Recipe Overview

 Cooked meatballs in a baking dish.

-If you’re planning on cooking them further in a sauce, take them out of the oven before they’re completely done, 12-15 minutes.
+If you’re planning on cooking them further in a sauce, take the meatballs out of the oven before they’re completely done, after about 12 to 15 minutes.
 If you want fully cooked meatballs, bake them a few minutes longer.

 Cooked meatballs piled on a platter.